lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_000_sudoku_solver_initial_state/README.md

+# Initial State

-# An Akka Typed/Scala based Sudoku Solver - Initial State
+## An Akka Typed/Scala based Sudoku Solver

 ## Background

-This application implements an Akka Typed/Scala based Sudoku Solver that consists of 29 actors.
+This application, written in Scala 2, implements an Akka Typed/Scala based Sudoku Solver that is composed of 29 actors.

-The application will also start up an instance of a Sudoku problem generator.
+The application will also start up an instance of a Sudoku problem generator that continuously cycles through a series of Sudoko problems at a configurable rate, tunable via configuration.

+The course consists of a series of exercises in which you change the source code to leverage Scala 3 specific features.
+The application comes with tests that are basically the same across all exercises.
+The tests should pass at every stage: if they don't, you've broken something and you will need to fix it.

-We will first show you how to run the application.
+We will first show you how to test and run the application.

 ## Steps

+- The project uses sbt as build tool.
+Have a look at the build definition in the `code/build.sbt` file to figure out what version of Scala it is using.
+The full build definition is composed of `code/build.sbt` and `code/project/Build.scala`.
+Other than inspecting the build definition, is there another way to find out which Scala version is used?

-- In the project's root folder, start an `sbt` session
+- In the project's `code` folder, start an `sbt` session.

+- Compile the main code and the test code by respectively running the `compile` and `Test/compile` commands from the `sbt` prompt.
+  Look for compilation warnings and fix these so that compilation no longer produces any warning(s).

 - Run the provided tests by executing the `test` command from the `sbt` prompt You should see output similar to the following: